tonytw1/grid/thrall/README.md

 # thrall

-Thralls pulls messages from an SQS queue, interprets them, and modifies an Elasticsearch index accordingly.
+Thralls pulls update messages from a queue, interprets them, and modifies an Elasticsearch index accordingly.

 ## Build